 (Please click on the image above to view our short YouTube video)

-Local real estate market experts, Market Watch LLC, have just released their August 2018 Desert Housing Report.
-Some of the highlights are:
+Local real estate market experts, Market Watch LLC, have just released their April 2019 Desert Housing Report.
+This is their measure of the pulse of the Coachella Valley residential real estate market.
+Some of the highlights:

 Coachella Valley Median Detached Home Price: The Coachella Valley median detached home price increased for the second consecutive month in April to $425,000 (up 4.6% year-over-year).
 This is the highest median detached home price since the recovery began in 2011.

 Coachella Valley Median Attached Home Price: The Coachella Valley median attached home price increased in April to $294,500 (up 7.3% year-over-year).
 This also is the highest median attached home price since the recovery began eight years ago.
 Based on past median attached home price history, Market Watch’s analysts predicted that this upward price trend would continue for a few more months before the usual seasonal retreat after May or June.

 Twelve Month Change In City Median Prices: The median detached home price increased in all of the major Coachella Valley cities, with the exception of Palm Desert, where it declined by 5.9%.
 The increases in median detached home prices ranged from 19.5% in Indian Wells to 0.3% in Indio.
 The Palm Springs median detached home price is now 10% above the high prices of the 2006-2007 bubble years.
 Median detached home prices in all of the other major Coachella Valley cities continue to remain below the highs of the 2006-2007 bubble years (ranging from 25.4% short of the all-time high in Desert Hot Springs to 8.3% short of the all-time high in Indian Wells).